AlteredAdmin/Machine-Learning-Model-Guide/README.md

 # Machine-Learning-Model-Guide
 A simple Ground up guide to create a Machine Learning Model, that can be used to find and click images on screen.

+## Warning
-## Warning this is a work in progress.
+This is a work in progress.
 Once its done i will remove this line!

 ## Introduction
 There are several steps to training a machine learning model to find and click images on a computer screen: